Among Us: Canceled sequel and ongoing updates

 In August 2020, the team shifted focus onto a sequel, Among Us 2.
 During this time, Forest Willard and Amy Liu continued to update Among Us, increasing the maximum player base, adding four servers and three regions, and implementing longer multiplayer codes to support more concurrent games.
 On September 23, 2020, the team announced that they abandoned development of the sequel in favor of reworking the original game's codebase, which they described as "outdated and not built to support adding so much new content", so the team made plans to rework the game's core code to enable adding new features.
 The team subsequently announced their plans to fix the game's server issues and widespread cheating problem, as well as add a system for banning disruptive players.
 In October 2020, colorblind support for the "wires" task was added to the Among Us beta on Steam, as well as some previously unannounced lobby customization options.
-As-of-yet unimplemented features include a fifth map, the Sheriff role, and new game modes.

 In mid-February 2021, the game added a feature called Quickchat, which replaces the standard chat interface with a series of preset phrases that players must pick from.
 Players under the age of 13 are required to use Quickchat, but those over 13 are also allowed to use Free Chat, which allows them to type text messages.
 First announced at The Game Awards 2020, the Airship map was released on March 31, 2021.
 The Airship features multiple floors, contraptions, tasks, and "more".
 In addition, Game Awards presenter Geoff Keighley's face was added as a skin.
-The map itself is based upon the Henry Stickmin series' Toppat Clan Airship.
+The map itself is based upon the Henry Stickmin series's Toppat Clan Airship.
 Innersloth also stated that the map would be free to all players.
 It also features a skin bundle that includes Henry Stickmin-themed cosmetic that can be bought on Steam.